 SEER data is available for most data through 2017.
 More recent statistics are projections from the American Cancer Society.

 Keep up with the latest statistics by joining our email list.

-While the 11th most common cancer among women, ovarian cancer is the fifth leading cause of cancer-related death among women, and is the deadliest of gynecologic cancers.
-Mortality rates are slightly higher for Caucasian women than for African-American women.
+- While the 11th most common cancer among women, ovarian cancer is the fifth leading cause of cancer-related death among women.

 For more information, visit: